-September 1 Department chair distributes "Policies and Procedures for Promotion/Tenure," including Nomination Form I and application Form II, to all department faculty.
-September 1 Sabbatical leave policies and procedures are distributed to faculty.
-September 15 Faculty shall vote whether to provide peer review for promotion and tenure and sabbaticals.
-September 20 Department shall have elected the Faculty Recognition Committee (FRC).
-September 20 Applicants for sabbatical leave must have submitted their completed applications to the FRC.
-October 1 FRC shall have reviewed the sabbatical applications and forwarded its recommendation(s) to the department chair.
-October 15 Nominations for promotion/tenure are due to the department chair (Form I).
-October 15 The department chair shall forward his/her recommendation on sabbatical applications to the Dean along with the committee report [copies to the FRC and candidate(s)].
-October 15 Changes in departmental and school/college faculty recognition policies are due to the Provost.
-October 20 Department chair forwards Form I to Nominee(s) (Tenure & Promotion) for response.
-November 1 Nominee(s) for tenure and promotion shall have returned completed Form I to department chair.
-November 15 Candidate(s) for tenure and promotion shall have submitted Application, Form II and accompanying documentation to FRC.
-November 15 The Dean submits sabbatical recommendation(s) along with report(s) of the FRC and the recommendation(s) of the chair(s) to the Provost and informs the candidate(s).
-November 19 Phased retirement requests are due to the Dean.
-November 20 FRC conducts its first meeting related to tenure and promotion prior to this date.
-December 1 Phased retirement recommendations are due to Provost by Deans.
-December 10 FRC shall have submitted its recommendation regarding tenure and promotion decisions to department chair with a copy to candidate(s).
-January 10 Department chair discusses tenure and promotion decision with candidate.
-January 15 Department chair shall have submitted his/her tenure and promotion recommendation(s) to the dean with a copy of the candidate(s) and the FRC.
-February 25 Promotion and tenure recommendations are submitted to Provost by Deans.
+- September 1 Department chair distributes "Policies and Procedures for Promotion/Tenure," including Nomination Form I and application Form II, to all department faculty. - September 1 Sabbatical leave policies and procedures are distributed to faculty. - September 15 Faculty shall vote whether to provide peer review for reappointment of probationary faculty, post-tenure review, sabbaticals, merit salary increases, and use of IDEA instrument or other valid and reliable tool to use for course evaluations. - September 20 Department shall have elected the Faculty Recognition Committee (FRC). - September 20 Applicants for sabbatical leave must have submitted their completed applications to the FRC. - October 1 FRC shall have reviewed the sabbatical applications and forwarded its recommendation(s) to the department chair. - October 15 Nominations for promotion/tenure are due to the department chair (Form I). - October 15 The department chair shall forward their recommendation on sabbatical applications to the Dean along with the committee report [copies to the FRC and candidate(s)]. - October 15 Changes in departmental and school/college faculty recognition policies are due to the Provost. - October 20 Department chair forwards Form I to Nominee(s) (Tenure & Promotion) for response. - November 1 Nominee(s) for tenure and promotion shall have returned completed Form I to department chair. - November 15 Candidate(s) for tenure and promotion shall have submitted Application, Form II and accompanying documentation to FRC. - November 15 The Dean submits sabbatical recommendation(s) along with report(s) of the FRC and the recommendation(s) of the chair(s) to the Provost and informs the candidate(s). - November 19 Phased retirement requests are due to the Dean. - November 20 FRC conducts its first meeting related to tenure and promotion prior to this date. - December 1 Phased retirement recommendations are due to Provost by Deans. - December 10 FRC shall have submitted its recommendation regarding tenure and promotion decisions to department chair with a copy to candidate(s). - January 10 Department chair discusses tenure and promotion decision with candidate. - January 15 Department chair shall have submitted their tenure and promotion recommendation(s) to the dean with a copy of the candidate(s) and the FRC.

-March 1 Notice of non-reappointment made for first year faculty in tenure track appointments and first year administrative employees in probationary appointments.
+- February 25 Promotion and tenure recommendations are submitted to Provost by Deans. - March 1 Notice of non-reappointment made for first year faculty in tenure track appointments and first year administrative employees in probationary appointments.